glassroom/heinsen_routing_2022_paper/README.md

 ./train_all_heads.sh
 ```

-Depending on your hardware, training all classification heads may take as little as a few hours, or up to a few days.
+Depending on your setup, training all heads may take as little as a few hours or up to a few days.

 ## Notes